EmilScherdin/react-native-local-notification/README.md

 ```

 ### Use with RN push notification
-Example with use of React Native PushNotificationIOS.
+Example for use with React Native PushNotificationIOS.
 ```
 onReceiveNotification(notification){
   this.setState({